zagui440s/personalCP/5-Front-End/3-rwd/1-css-layout.md

 }
 ```

-Refresh the page to see how the divs now form multiple rows.
+Refresh the page to see how the div's now form multiple rows.

-### How do we know how these divs will line up?
+### How do we know how these div's will line up?

 > By default, all elements are subject to the "document flow", meaning that they "fall" into the top left corner, then line up to the right.
 > When there's no more space on the current line, elements form a new line below, to the left.
 > Some CSS styles can change the way elements flow (e.g. `display:block`, `display:inline-block`) and some styles can remove elements from the document flow entirely (e.g. `display:none`).
 > During this lecture, we'll see other examples of styles that change how elements flow.

-### How do we know how many divs I can fit in one row? (box-sizing)
+### How do we know how many div's I can fit in one row? (box-sizing)

-> Our divs have `width:100px;`.
-If our window is 1000px wide, you might think that we could fit 10 divs in one row.
+> Our div's have `width:100px;`.
+If our window is 1000px wide, you might think that we could fit 10 div's in one row.
 > However, the element's width only includes the content, not the padding, margin, or border.
 > If we take the rest of the box model into account, each div actually takes up 100px + 2(2px) + 2(2px) + 2(10px) = 128px.
 > We can make our lives easier by setting `* { box-sizing: border-box }`.
 This means that the border and padding should be included when calculating the element's width.
-> For example, if we set `* { box-sizing: border-box }`, then our divs only take up 104px, because the padding and border are included in the 100px width.
+> For example, if we set `* { box-sizing: border-box }`, then our div's only take up 104px, because the padding and border are included in the 100px width.
 Only the element margin adds to the total space it takes up.
 > The benefit of this is that we can now make small adjustments to our padding and border, without messing up the rest of our layout.
 > The default value for `box-sizing` is `content-box`, meaning that only the content is included in the width.
 Another option is `box-sizing:margin-box`, which means that all layers of the box model are included when calculating the element's width.

 Use the inspector to temporarily change the padding or border of one of the boxes.
 The size of the content changes dynamically so that the total width remains the same while the padding or border change.

-### What's that extra space between the divs?
+### What's that extra space between the div's?
 It's not margin, or padding.
 What's going on?

 > "**IMPORTANT**: One of the nuances of using `inline-block` is that **white-space** is still calculated in the layout of `inline-block` elements.
 This effectively creates a gap between `inline-block` elements, meaning the boxes will have this gap between them that is not a result of the `margin` or `padding` properties.
 In fact, the gap one sees is the actual `space` character!"
 > One way to get rid of this space is to set the font-size of parent element wrapping the `inline-block` to **zero**